There’s still a long way to go before the UK has comprehensive 5G coverage, but already some networks let you roam abroad with 5G.

 Are there differences when roaming inside and outside the EU?

-At the time of writing only a subset of EU locations offer 5G roaming on any UK networks – outside the EU you’ll be limited to 4G or slower whatever network you’re on.
+At the time of writing only a subset of EU locations offer 5G roaming on any UK networks – outside the EU you’ll likely be limited to 4G or slower whatever network you’re on.